Financial-Times/origami/MIGRATION.md

 ### JavaScript API

 - The `Overlay` constructor now throws an error if the `id` parameter is not unique
+- The deprecated `parentNode` option has been removed.
+Use `parentnode` instead
+- The deprecated `noFocus` option has been removed.
+Use `nofocus` instead
+- The deprecated `visuallyHideTitle` option has been removed.
+Use `visuallyhidetitle` instead

 ### ES Modules